 Beijing Zoo, lies west of Xizhimen and the western part of Beijing, was known for a short time after the founding of the People's Republic as the Western Suburbs Park.

-At present, the zoo houses over 7,000 creatures of 600 different species from all over the world, including the giant panda, red-crowned crane and Pere David's deer-all unique to China-as well as the African giraffe, rhinoceros, chimpanzee and antelope; American continent; wild ox from Europe; and elephant and gibbon from India.
+At present, the zoo houses over 7,000 creatures of 600 different species from all over the world, including the giant panda, red-crowned crane and Pere David's deer-all unique to China-as well as the African giraffe, rhinoceros, chimpanzee and antelope; North American musk ox; wild ox from Europe; and elephant and gibbon from India.
 The Beijing Ocean Hall was opened to the public inside the Zoo in 1999.
 It is the biggest ocean hall in China.
 In addition to a wide range of fish species, visitors can watch shows performed by dolphins and sea lions.
 Giant Panda Hall is the most popular site in the zoo.
 If you have no time to visit Chengdu - the hometown of Giant Panda, but want to have a glance of panda in person, visiting the Giant Panda Hall in Beijing Zoo would be a good choice.

 Visitors to the Zoo can also explore its many Qing Dynasty era buildings.
 Like many of Beijing's parks, areas of the zoo have the distinctive look of classical Chinese gardens.
 The buildings in the zoo cover an area of more than 50,000 square meters, including the monkey hall, the panda hall, the lion and tiger hall, the elephant hall, and many others.
 Altogether there are more than 30 large halls.